alleyinteractive/huron/src/defaultConfig/README.md

 Huron will attempt to merge its own configuration requirements for webpack with your local configuration, allowing you to use the same build tools (and resulting scripts and styles) in your prototypes as you do on your live site.
 * Huron will automatically add `webpack-dev-server/client?http://localhost:${huron.port}`, `webpack/hot/dev-server` and the Huron front-end script to your configured entry point, so you do not need to worry about configuring this.
 In addition, Huron will de-dupe the `HotModuleReplacementPlugin()` if you're using it in your production webpack configuration.
 * Huron will automatically add configurations for the `html-loader` and `json-loader` for HTML templates and JSON data respectively
 * The HTML webpack plugin will be largely configured automatically, so you're only required to supply the title of the prototype.
 As described above, however, you may reconfigure the options.
 Just beware that this may break your setup, especially if you override the `chunks` option.
-NOTE: this is also the method by which you may supply a custom EJS template for your prototypes.
-Again, do this at your own risk and consult the [default template](../templates/prototype-teplate.ejs) first.
+NOTE: this is also the method by which you may supply a custom Handlebars template for your prototypes.
+Again, do this at your own risk and consult the [default template][prototype_template] first.
 * Huron will override the `devServer` property in your webpack config in favor of its own.
 This includes the `devServer.stats` object.
 * As described above, your Huron entry point should use the following guidelines:
   * Huron will only support a _single_ entry point.
 This entry point may be an array of modules, however.